 Another good reason to make the pesto is that you’ll only use about half of it, leaving the other half to stir through pasta on another day!

-What’s the best lasagna you’ve ever eaten?
+What’s the best vegetarian lasagne you’ve ever eaten?
 Have you ever eaten it ‘freestyle’ before?
 I really hope you give this one a go! 🙂

 - olive oil for brushing & a bit more for drizzling at the end